-PSC 442.
+- PSC 442.
 CIVIL RIGHTS LAW.
 Survey of case law at the Supreme Court level beginning with a discussion of the law of slavery from the colonial era through the Civil War period.
 Special attention is paid to the civil rights struggle in Mississippi and the Delta.
 Prerequisite: PSC 201.
-3

-PSC 443.
+3 - PSC 443.
 MEDIA LAW AND POLITICS.
 Philosophy, law, and politics of the media focusing on the legal rights and obligations of print and broadcast journalism.
 The course reviews the origin and development of First Amendment protections, with emphasis on the history of censorship, problems of defamation, obscenity, libel, privacy, prior restraint, fair trial/free press, and access to information.
-Prerequisite: PSC 440.3

-PSC 444.
+Prerequisite: PSC 440.
+3 - PSC 444.
 CIVIL LIBERTIES AND CIVIL RIGHTS.
 The study of the constitutional law of civil liberties and civil rights.
 Emphasis will be placed on the Supreme Court's role in redefining constitutional interpretation with special focus on the origins and development of the Fourteenth Amendment, the role of Incorporation Theory, and the modern debate over equality.
 Prerequisite: PSC 201.
-3

-PSC 446.
+3 - PSC 446.
 CONSTITUTIONAL LAW.
 The study of the structures and relationships of federal and state governments, including federalism, interstate commerce, and taxation and spending.
 Emphasis is placed on the historical development of constitutional law in this area and the legal and political nature of the U.S. Supreme Court.
 Prerequisite: PSC 201.
-3

-PSC 452.
+3 - PSC 452.
 DEMOCRATIC POLITICAL THOUGHT.
 An examination of the origins and principal ideas of democracy from the Greeks to the present.
-3

-PSC 460.
+3 - PSC 460.
 PRINCIPLES OF PUBLIC ADMINISTRATION.
 Administrative organization and activities, fiscal and personnel management, administrative law and public relations, special problems related to federal, state, county, and municipal administrations.
 Prerequisite: PSC 201.
-3

-PSC 462.
+3 - PSC 462.
 AMERICAN POLITICAL THOUGHT.
 An examination of the origins of the American regime: political, social, religious, and legal.
-3

-PSC 463.
+3 - PSC 463.
 ECONOMIC AND POLITICAL RATIONALITY.
 Students use both historical and analytical frameworks to explain the social intelligence that constitutes American liberal democracy.
 Emphasis is placed on the relationship between political and economic rationality, politics and markets, the tension between the public and private, and the trade-offs between equality and efficiency.
 Prerequisites: PSC 201, 432, 482.
-3 journal entries and a capstone paper are expected for this course.
-3

-PSC 478.
+3 - PSC 478.
 RELIGION AND RACE: THE DELTA AND NORTHERN IRELAND.
 The politics of religion and race in the Mississippi Delta and Northern Ireland.
 The course uses a comparative approach to examine these centuries-old conflicts and focuses on how and whether actors have used methods of conflict resolution to establish just regimes.
-3

-PSC 479.
+3 - PSC 479.
 ADVANCED INTERNATIONAL SEMINAR.
 A seminar with extensive field experience in foreign travel.
-Study involves the political traditions, instituPSC 487.
+Study involves the political traditions, institutions, and behaviors of a selected foreign government, including interviews and

+PSC 487.
 PRACTICUM.
 Practical political or administrative experience in public agencies or related activities, arranged and approved by the Division.
 A minimum of 150 clock hours is required for three hours credit.
 Prerequisite: PSC 201.
 3-6